What are impacted wisdom teeth?

 How much will it cost for me or my child to have wisdom teeth extraction?

-You can receive an accurate estimate of you or your child’s wisdom teeth extraction cost when you have your consultation with Dr. Williams at our North Conway, NH, practice.
+You can receive an accurate estimate of you or your child’s wisdom teeth extraction cost when you have your consultation with Dr. Williams at our practice.
 During this first visit, you and Dr. Williams will work together to form a complete treatment plan that will include your cost estimate.

 How do I prevent my wisdom teeth from becoming impacted?